 The survey should be prepared by a licensed Land Surveyor in accordance with the minimum state survey standards.
 The survey should include the following:

 Property boundary;

 Parking areas;

 Driveway(s);

 Building(s);

 Storm drainage facilities;

 Any other surface improvements; and

+Any other surface improvements, and

+Calculation of total pervious area

 Calculation of total impervious area.